JamesWoolfenden/learn-terraform/docs/aws-rds.md

 endpoint = employee.ch6wpf7x4jbf.eu-west-1.rds.amazonaws.com:3306
 ```

 There are a large number of properties other than the ones we have supplied, so many defaults are being assumed.
-So far we haven't specified the VPC or even a Sub-net.
+So far we haven't specified the VPC or even a Subnet.
 Provisioning will add your DB instance in with many of the defaults.

-Terraform displays that the instance has been provisoned, but we do need to verify.
+Terraform displays that the instance has been provisioned, but we do need to verify.

 ## Testing DB Instance